aergoio/ARC1-Legacy/README.md

-# Aergo Standard Token Contract, ARC-1
+# Aergo Standard Token Contract, ARC-1 (Legacy)

-This defines interface and behaviors for aergo token contract.
+This repository contains the first steps in the development of the ARC1 standard

+It is no longer maintained

+For the updated version of the ARC1 standard, check here: https://github.com/aergoio/ARC1

 ## Abstract